oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/model-in-image.md

 TEST SUITE: None
 ```

 {{% notice tip %}} If you wish to use a more recent version of the operator, replace the `4.1.7` in the preceding command with the other version number.
-To see the list of version numbers, visit the [GitHub releases page](https://github.com/oracle/weblogic-kubernetes-operator/releases).
+To see the list of versions, visit the [GitHub releases page](https://github.com/oracle/weblogic-kubernetes-operator/releases).
 {{% /notice %}}